Eez-eh: Composition

-The single embraces a slight change in style for Kasabian, with the track resembling electronic dance music – more so than their previous work.
-In an interview, Sergio Pizzorno revealed that the song's production was inspired by Giorgio Moroder, who had said 120BPM was a 'magic tempo'.
-The song title is derived from the pronunciation of the word 'easy' in a Leicester accent.
-Frontman Tom Meighan described the song as a "working class anthem" and said he would like the song to have the same effect on people as "Born Slippy", a well-known 1996 number two single by electronic group Underworld.
+The single embraces a slight change in style for Kasabian, resembling electronic dance music more than their previous work.
+In an interview, Pizzorno revealed that the song's production was inspired by Giorgio Moroder, who had said 120 bpm was a "magic tempo".

+The song's title is derived from the pronunciation of the word "easy" in the local accent of Leicester, the band's hometown.
+Meighan described the song as a "working class anthem" and said he would like the song to have the same effect on people as "Born Slippy", a well-known 1996 number two single by electronic group Underworld.

-Commenting on the song's lyrics – which include lines such as "I've got the feeling that I'm gonna keep you up all night – Pizzorno said: "It's more a conversation that me and Tom [Meighan] might have at five or six in the morning.
+Commenting on the song's lyrics, which include lines such as "I've got the feeling that I'm gonna keep you up all night", Pizzorno said, "It's more a conversation that me and [Meighan] might have at five or six in the morning.
 There have been so many nights in hotel rooms where me and Tom will stay up all night talking and it's about that."

-The lyric "Every one's on bugle/Now we're being watched by Google" is often edited on some versions, such as the official music video and radio edit because 'bugle' is a slang term for cocaine; it is replaced with the previous line "Every day is brutal".
+The lyric "everyone's on bugle" is often replaced with the previous line "every day is brutal" on some versions, such as the official music video and radio edit, as "bugle" is a slang term for cocaine.